scaleway/terraform-provider-scaleway/docs/resources/rdb_instance.md

     - `port` - Port of the replica.
     - `name` - Name of the replica.
 - `certificate` - Certificate of the database instance.
-- `organization_id` - The ID of the organization the Database Instance is associated with.
+- `organization_id` - The organization ID the Database Instance is associated with.

 ## Import